ornao/pp5_vintage/README.md

-- add blog and contact user stories - add apps to project
+- look into just adding profile app instead of blog, make sure crud form is present
 - add code that show product is sold when put in bag/bought, only allow 1 of each into basket
-- fix category sorting for men and women
 - add stting to buttons and product details page
 - figure our account and bag in mobile header
+- signup for newsletter